lhkwok9/suite2mimic/README.md

 ```

 # Robomimic dataset
-The following steps are for hdf5 file with robomimic format (e.g. demo.hdf5)
+The following steps are demonstration for hdf5 file with robomimic format (data_collection/NutAssemblySquare_Aug8_hdf5/demo.hdf5)
 1. extract observation from mujoco states:
 ```
 # For low dimensional observations only, with done on task success